-Your PCP is in charge of coordinating your care.
+Your PCP oversees your care.
 If your PCP feels that you need specialty care, they will refer you to a specialist.
 Depending on your MCO, a referral may be needed from your PCP prior to making an appointment with a specialist.
 Call MCO Customer Service for their referral requirements.